KozlovKV/NSU-repo/materials/1/english/konsp.md

 # Типы вопросов
 1. General - Answer: Yes/No (*Are ypu eating now?*)
 2. Special - Questions with what, where, who, why, etc. (*Why do you like horrors?*, *Who are you looking at?*).
 For answer with limited choise we use *which*, for unlimited - *what*
-3. Subject - Answer is a subject that maked sth (*Who said this?*, *Who is looking at you?*).
+3. Subject - Answer is a subject making sth (*Who said this?*, *Who is looking at you?*).
 Subject in question transforms into the question word
 4. Alternative - Answer: choice between sth (*Will you order a pizza or a pasta?*)
 5. Tag - "Не так ли?", using for expressing, confirmation. (*The weather is cool, isn't it?*, *I can't cook well, can I?*)
 6. Negative - Aux. verbs use in negative form.
 Using for emphasising.